ellennickles/programming-for-artists-s22/README.md

     - *Context*: What is the story?
 Who's it for?
 How will people experience it?
 Is it interactive?
 Is it practical?
 Is it for fun?
 Is it emotional?
 Is it to provoke something?
     - *Plan*: What steps do you need to take to bring your project to completion?
     - *Questions for your classmates*: What are you unsure of, conceptually and technically?
 On what aspect(s) would you like feedback?
-- **Prototype**: A prototype of you project is worth five (5) points, and the evaluation of will follow the above critera for the code.
+- **Prototype**: A prototype of you project is worth five (5) points, and the evaluation will follow the above critera for the code.
-- **Completed project**: Your completed project is worth five (5) points, and the evaluation of will follow the above critera for the code.
+- **Completed project**: Your completed project is worth five (5) points, and the evaluation will follow the above critera for the code.
 - **Presentation**: This is a four (4) min presentation worth five (5) points, one (1) point for addressing each of the following:
     - Demonstrate what your project does that emphasizes its computational aspects.
     - Walk us through the code related to the feature that most interests you.